 - Celinda Lake, Founder and Principal of Lake Partners and one of the nation’s foremost experts on electing women candidates and on framing issues to women voters.

 - Connie Lindsey, Executive Vice President and Head of Corporate Social Responsibility and Global Diversity & Inclusion for Northern Trust.
-She is the immediate Past National Board President of Girl Scouts of the USA.
+She is a past National Board President of Girl Scouts of the USA.

 - Toni Preckwinkle, the first elected woman President of the Cook County Board of Commissioners and chief executive of the 19th largest government in the United States.